Catholic Social Teaching

 We all have the right and duty to participate fully in society.

 We live in community with others, growing together.
-We are called to be active participants in all that we do.
-We have a responsibility to be inclusive so that we allow all people to participate
+Everyone has a role to play, and all voices matter.
+We are called to be active participants in school life and to ensure that all people are included and able to contribute.

 “When each separate part works as it should, the whole body grows and builds itself up through love.”
 Ephesians 4:16